What is the Best In-Wall Gun Safe?

 It’s all about what you wish to keep safe and keep out of the hands of thieves and curious children.

-It would be foolish to buy a large in-wall safe if you’re only going to store two handguns and some jewelry in it.
+It would be foolish to buy a large in-wall safe if you’re not going to utilize its storage space.
 The same would be true if you bought a smaller safe but don’t have any handguns to keep safely tucked away.